-Gasoline is extremely flammable and can be explosive under certain conditions.
+Gasoline is extremely flammable and can be explosive under certain conditions, creating the potential for serious burns.
 Make sure the area is well-ventilated and free from any source of flame or sparks; this includes any appliance with a pilot light.
 Do not smoke.
 Turn the ignition switch OFF.
 Disconnect the battery (-) terminal.

-To make fuel spillage minimum, draw the fuel out from the fuel tank when the engine is cold.
+To avoid fuel spills, draw it from the tank when the engine is cold.
 Be prepared for fuel spillage; any spilled fuel must be completely wiped up immediately.

 - Draw the fuel out from the fuel tank with a commercially available electric pump. - Remove the fuel tank (see Fuel Tank Removal). - OBe careful of fuel spillage from the fuel tank since fuel still remains in the fuel tank and fuel pump.
-Plug the fuel pipe of the fuel tank. - Turn the fuel tank upside down. - Remove:

-Fuel Pump Bolts [A] Fuel Pump [B] and gasket

-• Discard the fuel pump gasket.
+Plug the fuel pipe of the fuel tank. - Turn the fuel tank upside down. - Remove: - Fuel Pump Bolts [A] Fuel Pump [B] and gasket - Discard the fuel pump gasket.